Uganda Electricity Distribution Company Limited: Governance

 UEDCL is governed by a seven-person board of directors whose chairman is Francis Tumuheirwe.
 Other members of the board of directors include James Banabe Isingoma, Dr May Ssengendo, Habib Zaitun, Kalanguka Kayondho, Godfrey Turyahikayo & Christopher Mugisha.
 The Company's managing director is Paul Mwesigwa.

 Developments

 In February 2021, Ugandan online media reported that the Electricity Regulatory Authority of Uganda had cancelled the electricity distribution license of Bundibugyo Energy Cooperative Society (BECS), which had been responsible for energy distribution in Bundibugyo District.
 That license was immediately transferred to UEDCL.
 The affected distribution area includes Ntoroko District and parts of Kabarole District.

+On 31 March 2025, following the end of UMEME's 20-year concession and the failure of the concerned parties to renew the concession, UMEME handed over the distribution of electricity in Uganda to UEDCL.
+There is a variance between the money UMEME expected as regards the buyout amount and what Uganda's Auditor General calculated.
+That difference will be settled in arbitration to take place in London, United Kingdom.